Family awarded £475,000 over fatal asbestos exposure

 She said: “It was emotional time for Dave and his family and I hope they may now be able to find a sense of peace after going through so much.”

-Fraser Simpson, partner at Digby Brown Solicitors and head of the Asbestos and Industrial Disease team, led the family’s legal charge.
+Fraser Simpson, partner at Digby Brown Solicitors and head of the Asbestos and Industrial Disease team at the time, led the family’s legal charge.

 He added: